microsoft/ignite25-LAB590-building-collaborative-agents-in-microsoft-teams-with-teams-ai-library/lab/README.md

 Your agent is up and running and is being powered by Azure AI Foundry resources!
 Congrats! :tada:

 5. [] Before moving on to the next sessions, let's properly terminate our current debug session.
-Start by opening VS Code and clicking the disconnect button toward the top of the screen.
+Start by opening VSC
+6. [ ]  and clicking the disconnect button toward the top of the screen.

 !IMAGE[disconnect.png](instructions310568/disconnect.png)